snakster/cpp.react/README.md

 # Development
 This library is still work-in-progress and should not be considered release quality yet.
-That being said, it's in a usable state, has been actively developed during the last 6 months and has seen a fair share of testing and tweaking during that time.
+That being said, it's in a usable state, has been actively developed during the last 6 months and has seen a fair share of testing and tuning during that time.

 ### Compiling
 So far, Cpp.React has only been tested in Visual Studio 2013 as that's the development environment used to create it.